 This mainly consisted of editing and redrafting the original manuscript.
 Collard had detailed the organisation’s frustrations, failures and successes in clear, lively prose, and it probably would have sold well had it been published as it was.
 But it was no thriller.
 Fleming went through the text, cutting anything he felt was dull or overly complicated and heightening the most exciting passages as only he knew how.
 He also adapted information from Collard’s source material: one IDSO agent’s report in Collard’s papers has ‘Passage omitted I.F.’ and ‘Name omitted I.F.’ all over it in Fleming’s distinctive scrawl.

 The biggest change Fleming made was not to the content, but to the perspective.
 Collard had written the book as though Sillitoe were the narrator.
-Fleming kept most of Collard’s material, but rewrote it so that he, Ian Fleming, became the narrator, the intrepid investigative journalist flying out to Morocco to interview the mysterious hero of the tale, who he made Collard instead of Sillitoe.
+Fleming kept most of Collard’s material, but rewrote it so that he, Ian Fleming, became the narrator, the intrepid investigative journalist jetting out to the tropics to interview the mysterious hero of the tale, who he made Collard instead of Sillitoe.